boltrobotics/cmake-helpers/README.md

 The module is used to set up external cmake/make project for use by a current project.
 It involves:
 * downloading the files from external source such as GitHub
 * exporting of source, header and/or built library names and locations
 * adding targets, which are defined by the external project, to global scope.
-To see all targets after cmake completes, change into one of build-\* directories and type: ```make help```
+To see all available targets after cmake completes, change into one of build-\* directories and type: ```make help```

 Note, project_setup uses <a href="https://cmake.org/cmake/help/latest/module/ExternalProject.html"
 target="_blank">ExternalProject</a> module.
 Many concepts can be clarified by reading that module's